rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

     the symbol names used in the compiler source may not match the symbol names that would have been made by the stage1 compiler.
-    This can be important when using dynamic linking (e.g., with derives.
+    This can be important when using dynamic linking (e.g., with derives).
 Sometimes this means that some tests don't work when run with stage1.
 - **Stage 2:** we rebuild our stage1 compiler with itself to produce the stage2 compiler (i.e. it builds itself) to have all the _latest